-- An audition before the music faculty.
-All incoming students planning to major in music or music education or minor in music must complete this audition before being accepted as a music major or minor. - All transfer students must take a placement exam in music theory for either the major or minor. - 3.
-All music majors must enroll in Concert Attendance (MUS 070) every semester until they pass five semesters. - 4.
-All music majors must take applied piano every semester until they complete piano proficiency. - 5.
-All music majors must complete the Sophomore Proficiency process with a passing grade before being admitted to upper-level courses in the major. - A minimum grade of "C" is required in all major courses to count toward the major or minor. - 7.
+- 1. An audition before the music faculty.
+All incoming students planning to major in music or music education or minor in music must complete this audition before being accepted as a music major or minor. - 2.
+All students must take a placement exam in music theory for either the major or minor. - 3.
+All music and music education majors must enroll in Concert Attendance (MUS 070) every semester until they pass five semesters. - 4.
+All music and music education majors must take applied piano every semester until they complete piano proficiency. - 5.
+All music and music education majors must complete the Music Proficiency process with a passing grade before being admitted to upper-level courses in the major. - A minimum grade of "C" is required in all major courses to count toward the major or minor. - 7.
 Supplementary information about program requirements is contained in the Music Program Handbook for Students, which can be obtained from music advisors.